 In the first five months, passenger-car sales increased 5.5 percent to 6.33 million units after growth of 6.1 percent a year earlier.
 Figures for April, May and June last year were hurt by disruption from the Japan earthquake.

 Ford Motor Co.
-(F) raised total vehicle sales in China by 18 percent to 52,440 units.
+(F:US) raised total vehicle sales in China by 18 percent to 52,440 units.
 First-half deliveries gained 1 percent.
-BYD, the Chinese carmaker partly owned by Berkshire Hathaway Inc. (A), sold 12 percent fewer cars in the first five months, according to industry analyst LMC Automotive.
+BYD, the Chinese carmaker partly owned by Berkshire Hathaway Inc. (A:US), sold 12 percent fewer cars in the first five months, according to industry analyst LMC Automotive.

 Honda increased deliveries 84 percent to 64,652 units, with sales and production a year earlier disrupted by the earthquake and tsunami in Japan.
 Toyota sold 70,500 units in June, 19 percent more than a year earlier.